washcycle/forecast_model_api/README.md

 - Fixed Facebook Prohet import in jupyter notebook
 - Created multistage docker container to minimize container footprint.
 This helps scale up deployments faster in a container ochestrators.
-- Wrapped latest FastAPI version around model and created predict endpoints.
+- Wrapped latest FastAPI version around model and created predict endpoints, and status endpoint.
 - Add isort to organize imports and ran on the src and analysis directory.

 ## Model Deployment